codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers.md

 ## Creating a new trigger for a pipeline

-By default, when you create a new project from a GIT provider it will start with a GIT trigger that runs on every commit.
+By default, when you create a new project from a Git provider, it will start with a Git trigger that runs on every commit.

 {% include image.html
 lightbox="true"